 Here are some of the things that the Parish is currently involved with

-After the new park was opened in 2015 the Baby and Toddler group have identified a gap in the provision - they provided the small climbing frame and are hoping to install a train in 2018.
+After the new park was opened in 2015 the Baby and Toddler group have identified a gap in the provision - they provided the small climbing frame and have recently installed a train.

 The skate park is also in the planning stages for a refurbishment.
 The advisory group are working hard with both users and local residents to provide a facility that this community will be proud of.
 Take a look on the Facebook page if you would like to get involved or lend your support.